locallyoptimistic/LocallyOptimistic/content/post/web-analytics-process.md

 ### Step 1: Audit the existing implementation
 If you already have a web analytics tool in place, methodically review the account setup and run a technical tracking review.

-The following elements should be audited:<br/>
+The following elements should be audited:

 * All site tracking tags (standard pageview tags as well as any custom tags), to ensure they’re firing correctly
 * Campaign tracking tags and marketing channel groups
 * Naming conventions for all custom events or variables ([Example event tracking naming strategy](http://mixedanalytics.com/blog/event-tracking-naming-strategy-for-google-analytics/))